-Source: Website Rondas Mexico, Contract Administration (CNH-R01-L02-A1/2015), General Data Section: Tender Results
+Source: Website Rondas Mexico, Contract Administration (CNH-R01-L02-A1/2015), General Data Section: Tender Results1

-This area covers 67 km and includes three offshore fields (Amoca, Mizton, and Tecoalli), discovery wells, an offshore sealine (10 km), an onshore pipeline (7 km) and an ORF (Onshore Receiving Facility).
+The A1 Development Project is located approximately 3 to 9 km away from the coastal line of the Municipality of Cardenas, in the State of Tabasco.
+This area covers 67 km2 and includes three offshore fields (Amoca, Mitzon, and Tecoalli), discovery wells, an offshore pipeline (10 km), an onshore pipeline (7 km) and an ORF (Onshore Receiving Facility).
 Apart from the mentioned facilities, Eni Mexico maintains an operational office in Villahermosa, in the state of Tabasco, a logistics base in Dos Bocas in the state of Tabasco, a jacket construction site in the state of Tampico and its main office in Mexico City.
 There is also ongoing work in Shanghai, China, where a vessel is being stripped, refurbished and turned into a Floating Production Storage and Offloading unit (FPSO) for full field production activities in the A1 Development Project.
-The Project is located approximately 3 to 9 km away from the coastal line of the Municipality of Cardenas, in the State of Tabasco

-&lt;sup>1 Available online: https://rondasmexico.gob.mx/media/1673/1.pdf
+1 Available online: https://rondasmexico.gob.mx/media/1673/1.pdf